MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 The completion of training can be a leading indicator for success with [user adoption](powerbi-adoption-roadmap-maturity-levels.md#user-adoption-stages).
 Some organizations grant badges, like _blue belt_ or _black belt_, as people progress through the training programs.

 Give some consideration to how you want to handle users at various stages of [user adoption](powerbi-adoption-roadmap-maturity-levels.md#user-adoption-stages).
-Training to onboarding new users (sometimes referred to as _training day zero_) and for less experienced users is very different to training for more experienced users.
+Training to onboard new users (sometimes referred to as _training day zero_) and for less experienced users is very different to training for more experienced users.

 How the COE invests its time in creating and curating training materials will change over time as adoption and maturity grows.
 You may also find over time that some community champions want to run their own tailored set of training classes within their functional business unit.